SizeCredit/size-solidity/README.md

 - The protocol does not support tokens with more than 18 decimals
 - The protocol only supports tokens compliant with the IERC20Metadata interface
 - The protocol only supports pre-vetted tokens
-- The protocol owner, KEEPER_ROLE, and PAUSER_ROLE are trusted
+- The protocol owner, KEEPER_ROLE, PAUSER_ROLE, and BORROW_RATE_UPDATER_ROLE are trusted
 - The protocol does not have any fallback oracles.
-- Price feeds must be redeployed and updated in case any Chainlink configuration changes (stale price timeouts, decimals)
+- Price feeds must be redeployed and updated in case any Chainlink configuration changes (stale price timeouts, decimals, etc)
 - In case Chainlink reports a wrong price, the protocol state cannot be guaranteed.
 This may cause incorrect liquidations, among other issues
 - In case the protocol is paused, the price of the collateral may change during the unpause event.
 This may cause unforseen liquidations, among other issues
-- Users blocklisted by underlying tokens (e.g. USDC) may be unable to withdraw or interact with the protocol
+- Users blocklisted by underlying tokens (e.g. USDC) may be unable to withdraw
-- Protocol fees may prevent self liquidations
 - All issues acknowledged on previous audits

 ## Deployment